Probation, Suspension and Appeals

 6. The academic progress toward the completion of a degree requires the meeting of minimal standards both in semester hours completed (withdrawn hours are not counted) and in cumulative grade point average.

 The Undergraduate Academic Progress Scale is as follows:

 60 or more 2.00

-10. During the fall or spring semester any degree-seeking student who does not pass at least 67% of hours attempted in a semester (withdrawn hours excluded from calculation) will be placed on academic probation without respect to cumulative grade point average.
+8. During the fall or spring semester any student who does not pass at least 67% of hours attempted in a semester (withdrawn hours excluded from calculation) will be placed on academic probation without respect to cumulative grade point average.
 A student in this category who does not pass 67% of semester hours attempted during the probationary semester may be subject to academic suspension.
 This policy does not apply to summer term registration.
 [NOTE Financial Aid eligibility does take into account withdrawn hours.
 See ‘Academic Progress and Financial Aid’.]

 11. The academically suspended student is ineligible for re-admission to Asbury University until one semester has elapsed (not including summer).
 A student who has been dismissed for academic reasons may apply for readmission for any semester following the suspended semester.

 12. A student who has been readmitted following a period of academic suspension, will remain eligible for continuing as long as his/her GPA for each semester is 2.30 or better while carrying a minimum of 12 semester hours, even though his/her cumulative standing may be below the academic progress scale.
 Students re-admitted in this category may not enroll for more than 14 semester hours until they achieve satisfactory standing, and may be required to attend an academic support class (UNV205/305).
 [NOTE: Financial Aid requirements vary from Academic requirements.
 Students may be cleared academically to register, but not be eligible for financial aid.]